equinor/ai-upskill/README.md

 - [**Sessions**](./sessions/README.md) describes the different kinds of experiences.
 - [**Games**](./games/README.md) records various fun learning activities we have tried.
 - [**Exercises**](./exercises/README.md) provides more structured learning activities.
-- [**Assets**](./assets) contains some other resources we use in workshops.
+- [**Assets**](./assets) contains some other resources we use in workshops and other channels.

-We have been running these events since February 2024, and will continue to develop the program into 2025.
+We have been running these events since February 2024, and will continue to develop the program throughout 2025.

 ## See also